Resparing/vkdt/DOCUMENTATION/Window.md

 ```

 - Get VKDT Window Size.
-- The function returns a struct that contains the width and height.
+- The function returns a struct that contains the width & height.
 - If you need the size in single variables, you can use the following code.
 ```cpp
 auto [width, height] = pVKDTWindow -> getSize();